Photojournalism: Unethical practices

 Most photojournalists consider stage-managed shots presented as candid to be unethical.
-There have been examples in the history of photojournalism of photographers purposefully deceiving their audience by doing so.

 Mike Meadows, a veteran photographer of the Los Angeles Times, was covering a major wild fire sweeping southern California on 27 October 1993.
 His picture of a Los Angeles County firefighter, Mike Alves cooling himself off with water in a pool in Altadena ran both in the Times and nationally.
 Prior to submitting the photograph for a Pulitzer Prize, Meadows' assignment editor, Fred Sweets, contacted the firefighter, who reportedly said he had been asked by Meadows to go to the pool and splash water on his head.
 Meadows denied the accusation, claiming "I may have been guilty of saying this would make a nice shot, but to the best of my recollection, I did not directly ask him to do that. ...
 I've been doing breaking news stories for years and years and I've never in my life set up a picture."
 Meadows was suspended without pay for a week and picture was withdrawn from any prize competitions – the Times called it a "fabrication" and the paper's photography director, Larry Armstrong, said "when you manipulate the situation, you manipulate the news."

 Edward Keating, a Pulitzer Prize winner from The New York Times, photographed a young boy pointing a toy gun outside a Middle Eastern grocery store, near a town where the FBI raided an alleged Al Qaeda cell.
 Other photographers at the scene claimed that Keating pointed with his own arm to show the boy which way to look and aim the gun.
 After the Columbia Journalism Review reported the incident, Keating was forced to leave the paper.